 - Pro Tip: The letter you are going to say should already match the “shape” of your mouth during the Ghunnah.

-Common Mistakes in Applying Ikhfa Noon Sakinah
+Common Mistakes in Applying ikhfa hakiki

 - Touching the Tongue: The “Izhar” Trap: